hapax/hapax.github.io/assets/bhqc.md

 All of this suggests that information is stored on the surface, so perhaps it can come out again, or at least, create detectable features near the horizon.
-Guided by this intuition, in 1975 Stephen Hawking made the most important calculation of his life.
+Guided by this intuition, in 1975 Stephen Hawking made the most ambitious calculation of his life.
 Using a combination of techniques from gravity and particle physics, he discovered that black holes are not truly black, but *glow* faintly.
 This glow is called *Hawking radiation*, and it costs energy to produce,